samantha-remorin/PA1/README.md

   - Mad → >:(

 **Sample Output:**
-- Enter a Sentece: I am Sad
+- Enter a Sentence: I am Sad

 - I am :((

 **Implementation:**

 **1. Function Definition**
-- `emotify(string)` → It is a function that converts certain words to emoticons
+- `emotify(string)` → It is a function that converts certain words to emoticons.
 - ```
   if "Smile" in string or "smile" in string:
         # Replace the word with its corresponding emoticon